-Applied curing compounds are not always compatible with a proposed hot-melt application Adhesion may be reduced causing delamination from the substrate and potentially cause water to track under the waterproof layer following a membrane failure.
+Applied curing compounds are not always compatible with a proposed hot-melt application.
+Adhesion may be reduced causing delamination from the substrate and potentially cause water to track under the waterproof layer following a membrane failure.

-Compounds based on a sodium silicate are generally acceptable for a direct applied hot-melt waterproofing application.
+Compounds based on a sodium silicate based are generally acceptable for a direct applied hot-melt waterproofing application.
 Adhesion reduction is likely when the base component of the curing agent is:

-- acrylic and chlorinated rubber
+- Acrylic and chlorinated rubber

-- resin
+- Resin

-- wax
+- Wax

-- wax/resin
+- Wax/Resin

 All systems provided must have third party product approval accreditation referencing the proposed use.
-In the selection of a system, where zero falls are proposed, it should be only considered in connection with an inverted warm roof.